 - Get help if you need it.
 You can talk direct to HMRC, or ask your accountant.
 For help preparing a VAT return and keeping your records up to date, it’s worth looking into the benefits of a virtual assistant.

 Run a small business?
 VAT registration and returns are one of the things you should be sure you’re getting right.
-If you’re looking for help completing your return take a look at our remote bookkeeping services or tax and VAT return services.
-Alternatively if you would like to know more about our other virtual business assistant services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+If you’re looking for help completing your return take a look at our virtual bookkeeping services or tax and VAT return services.
+Alternatively if you would like to know more about our virtual assistant service feel free to call us on 0800 994 9016 or click here to request a free consultation.